People v. Anderson: Aftermath

 Anderson's sentence was later commuted, and, in 1976, he was paroled and moved to Seattle.
 After moving to Seattle, he earned a degree from a community college and worked as a teacher-trainee at day-care centers.
 He counseled teenagers at the Seattle juvenile hall to abandon their drug habits.
 Don Crews, who was Anderson’s supervisor, said he was impressed by how Anderson spoke out about the harshness of death row, and showed young offenders how almost any life was worth saving.
 He died in Seattle in 1999 at the age of 62.

 In 1990, Anderson was interviewed about the upcoming execution of Robert Alton Harris, who would become the person to be executed in California since capital punishment was reinstated.
 Despite also being a convicted murderer who himself had once been on death row, he thought Harris, who had kidnapped, robbed, and murdered two 16-year-old boys, deserved to die.
-While aware of the irony of this belief, Anderson said he thought he didn't deserve to die for a murder that he claimed was committed on the spur of the moment, and Harris's crimes were far worse in comparison."He was way out of line.
+While aware of the irony of this belief, Anderson said he thought he didn't deserve to die for a murder that he claimed was committed on the spur of the moment, and that Harris's crimes were far worse in comparison."He was way out of line.
 He could have let those kids go.
 So I have no pity or compassion for somebody like that.
 I can't, in good conscience, be in his corner.
 I can't.
 And if those kids' parents sit there in the front row and clap when he dies, I still couldn’t sympathize with Robert Harris.
 I don't want him to live.
 I want him to die because he killed children."